MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/schemas/resource/manifest/root.md

   don't include.

   This schema uses keywords that are only recognized by VS Code.
-While DSC can still validate the document when it uses this schema, other tools may error or behave in unexpected ways.
+While DSC can still validate the document when it uses this schema, other tools might error or behave in unexpected ways.

 ```yaml
 Type:        string